 As noted above, we report on our proxy voting activity through regulatory channels and, upon request, directly to clients.
 Other aspects of our stewardship activity (e.g., issuer engagements) are typically disclosed through periodic questionnaires submitted by clients and their consultants.
-Starting in 2019, we intend to make available to the public our transparency report under the Principles for Responsible Investing ("PRI") reporting framework, to highlight the steps taken and progress made towards implementing the six Principles for Responsible Investment.
+Starting in 2019, we intend to make available to the public our transparency report under the PRI reporting framework, to highlight the steps taken and progress made towards implementing the six Principles for Responsible Investment.